Story Time: The Day The World Changed

 September 11th, 2001 changed America.
 Some compared it to the Kennedy assassination because so many of us knew exactly what we were doing and what was going on when it happened.
 I shared this story in a moment through Twitter years ago and in comment replies.
 Now that I have this platform, my website, I figured I could share a better recollection of my memory here.

 The hallways were the weirdest mixture of silence interrupted with crying I’d ever experienced.
 Girls students were crying, and male students were talking about signing up for services as soon as they could.
 I learned that one of my classmates had a father that worked in Tower 1.
-I understood her shaking and tears better then and felt bad for what she was going through.
+I understood her shaking and tears better than and felt bad for what she was going through.
 Another girl was crying because she was dating a boy that had signed up for the military recently and he was “going to be gone now.”

 The class I had after Home Economics was Math.
 It was there I got to see what was going on.
 The teacher had the news playing on a TV in the corner.
 The news was reporting on the first plane hit, but when I saw a second one hit, I yelled, “A second one just hit!”
 My teacher whipped around getting on to me until he finally heard them announcing how the second one had just hit.
 He was getting on to me for lying and explaining it was just one plane until he listened to them on the TV explaining the second plane.
-He was distraught and I sat back down in my seat.
+He was distraught, and I sat back down in my seat.

 The rest of the day seemed like a blur.
 The bus ride home was silent.
 The walk home was silent.
 I didn’t have any television at home, so it was days before I learned another plane had hit the Pentagon and another had crashed in Pennsylvania.
 All I had learned was about the towers being hit.